 - Whether or not you will have returning customers

-- Your sales amount (figures)
+- Your sales amount

-#Step 2: Pick Your Pricing & Payment Methods
+#Step 2: Pick A Profitable Pricing

 The final purpose of an online store is to sell.
 Apart from the audience and market opportunity, the two other aspects involved in selling are: pricing and how you collect payments.

 Here is the thing: there is something called the Average Order Value (AOV).
 This is the actual value an individual sale brings to you.
-So when you sell really cheap items, you are likely to make more sales, but your AOV is small.
+So when you sell really cheap items, you are likely to make more sales but, your AOV is small.

-Likewise, when you sell pricey items, you are more likely to draw fewer sales, but your Average Order Value is higher.
+Likewise, when you sell pricey items, you are more likely to draw fewer sales but, your Average Order Value is higher.

 So the cheaper your products, the more sales you make but with little to no value (benefits) and the pricier your products, the fewer sales you make but with higher value (benefits).